maxpelic/OpenGatherAI/README.md

 *Open Gather AI* is a project to build a customizable, open-source NPC that can be added to any gather town map.
 The NPC can have many different options enabled for different features, and is built in a way that it's easy to create new features for it.
 Built using the [Gather Town API](https://gathertown.notion.site/Gather-Websocket-API-bf2d5d4526db412590c3579c36141063)

+You're free to use this NPC code and modules in any gather space you own that people can freely access.
+If you want to charge to host this code or otherwise profit from this project you'll need to get permission from the authors of any modules you plan to use.
+However, feel free to use the base code without permission.

 ## Installation

 1. Clone this repository